-Companies involved in international trade can take advantage of nearly a dozen general-purpose sites within Foreign Trade Zone 21, comprising almost 8,000 acres (3,238 hectares) of space.
-FTZs are restricted-access sites that allow businesses to store and process goods or raw materials duty and quota free until they're transported into the Customs territory of the United States or into another NAFTA country (Canada and Mexico).Learn More
+Companies involved in international trade can take advantage of nearly a dozen general-purpose sites with Foreign Trade Zone 21, comprising almost 8,000 acres (3,238 hectares) of space.
+FTZs are restricted-access sites that allow businesses to store and process goods or raw materials duty and quota free until being transported into the Customs territory of the United States or into another NAFTA country (Canada and Mexico).Learn More

-The Charleston region is supported by a number of well-equipped warehousing firms.
-If you are researching the capabilities of warehousing firms in the Port of Charleston immediate market area, please use this link as the starting point of your data search or contact us directly.Get Started
+The Charleston region is supported by a number of well-equipped warehouse firms.
+If you are researching the capabilities of warehousing firms in the Port of Charleston immediate market area, please use the button below as the starting point of your data search or contact us directly.Get Started